bioperl/bioperl.github.io/howtos/PhyloXML.md

 Introduction
 ------------

 [phyloXML](http://www.phyloxml.org/) is an XML language for the analysis, exchange, and storage of phylogenetic trees (or networks) and associated data.
 The format is supported in BioPerl through the [Bio::TreeIO::phyloxml](https://metacpan.org/pod/Bio::TreeIO::phyloxml) driver.
-The phyloxml driver can fully parse all the elements defined in the phyloXML XSD and write a valid phyloXML document.
+The phyloXML driver can fully parse all the elements defined in the phyloXML XSD and write a valid phyloXML document.

 Reading and Writing Trees
 -------------------------

 ### Example Code

-Here is some code which will read in a Tree from a file called "phyloxml_examples.xml" and produce a [Bio::Tree::Tree](https://metacpan.org/pod/Bio::Tree::Tree) object which is stored in the variable `$tree`.
+Here is some code which will read in a Tree from a file called *phyloxml_examples.xml* and produce a [Bio::Tree::Tree](https://metacpan.org/pod/Bio::Tree::Tree) object which is stored in the variable `$tree`.

 Like most modules which do input/output you can also specify the argument `-fh` in place of `-file` to provide a glob or filehandle in place of the filename.